zonemaster/zonemaster/docs/public/specifications/test-zones/Basic-TP/basic01.md

 nodes between the zone cuts.

 * Zone: child.w.x.parent.y.z.no-del-mixed-undel-2.basic01.xa
-  * Parent zone `parent.y.z.no-del-mixed-undel-2.basic01.xa` is served by `ns1`, `ns2` and on
+  * Parent zone `parent.y.z.no-del-mixed-undel-2.basic01.xa` is served by `ns1`,
-    `ns4.no-del-mixed-undel-2.basic01.xa`.
+    `ns2` and on `ns4.no-del-mixed-undel-2.basic01.xa`.
   * Grandparent zone `no-del-mixed-undel-2.basic01.xa` is served on `ns1` adn `ns4`.
   * There are no zone cuts at `w`, `x`, `y` and `z`.
-  * Child zone is not delegated, but there is also an undelegated version which is the one tested.
+  * Child zone is not delegated, but there is also an undelegated version, but no zone file.
-  * Undelegated child zone is served by `ns1` and `ns2`.
   * Undelgated data:
-    * ns1.child.w.x.parent.y.z.no-del-mixed-undel-2.basic01.xa/IPv4
-    * ns1.child.w.x.parent.y.z.no-del-mixed-undel-2.basic01.xa/IPv6
-    * ns2.child.w.x.parent.y.z.no-del-mixed-undel-2.basic01.xa/IPv4
+    * ns3-undelegated-child.basic01.xa/-
-    * ns2.child.w.x.parent.y.z.no-del-mixed-undel-2.basic01.xa/IPv6
+    * ns4-undelegated-child.basic01.xa/-

 ### NO-CHILD-1
 The child zone is not delegated.
 Parent zone returns NXDOMAIN.